sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 1. Open the extensions tab on the left side of VS Code (<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd> or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd>).
 2. Search for `Sourcegraph` -> `Install` and `Reload`.

+### From Gitpod VS Code Workspaces:

+1. Open the `Extensions view` by clicking on the Extensions icon in the [Activity Bar](https://code.visualstudio.com/api/ux-guidelines/overview#activity-bar) on the side of your Gitpod VS Code workspace
+2. Search for [Sourcegraph](https://open-vsx.org/extension/sourcegraph/sourcegraph) -> `Install` and `Reload`.

 ## Using the Sourcegraph extension

 To get started and open the Sourcegraph extension, simply click the Sourcegraph (Wildcard) icon in the VS Code Activity Bar.